GabeDeyo/game-postmortems/Prototypes/Frackalackin.md

 + **Inspiration:** [Kurzgesagt - Fracking explained: opportunity or danger](https://www.youtube.com/watch?v=Uti2niW2BRA)

 ### Initial Goals
-+ ***Flat UI Style*** - I wanted to use Inkscape
++ ***Flat UI Style*** - Due to the inspiration of the prototype, I wanted to emulate the same style that the creators at Kurzgesagt use.
+Based on their creation methods and tools, I've decided to again use the open-source software Inkscape.
-+ ***Use Tweening*** - I wanted to use Inkscape
-+ ***Algorithmic Terrain Generation*** - I wanted to use Inkscape
++ ***Use Tweening*** - My last project Heliosphere was quite successful when tweening was implemented to "spice" up the gameplay.
+I would like to practice with and explore the tweening engine DOTween.
++ ***Algorithmic Terrain Generation*** - I want to create an algorithm that would randomly create the terrain based on the economy of the location.
+The drilling location would have a certain amount of resources and a threshold for pollution that would result in the drillers being evicted if crossed.
+Each location would have a unique economy that would determine the drilling gameplay.

 ### Successes
-+ ***Easing Method*** - I had moderate success with the DOTween engine.
-Learning started slow, however, I started to grasp some of the intricate functions that the engine uses and when they are useful.
-This will definitely be a solid tool to use in the future and I'm already thinking of ways to use it next.
++ ***Cohesive Art Style*** - The art process was uniquely quick and easy for this project.
+Much of it was inspired from the video, and the end result looks much better than most project I've worked on.
++ ***sdf*** -

 ### Failures
-+ ***Art Scope*** - I cut myself a bit of slack for the art in this project because I was learning a new program.
-This still did not keep me from spending several hours (maybe days) working on art that would either not benefit the project, or be used at all!
-I realized this time would have been best spent elsewhere.
++ ***Drill Controller*** - The base foundation for creating the drill came together incredibly quickly, but I never got past that.
+Once I moved on to the terrain and economy side of things, the main gameplay was simply neglected.
+The final state of the drill was no more than functional.
+The drill gameplay would need to be the key gameplay ingredient if this project was to continue.
++ ***Economy vs. Gameplay*** -

 ### Lessons Learned
 + ***Easing Works*** - Easing done right can feel incredibly good.
 It can give that sense of feedback and motion that are natural and intuitive for players.
 I am feeling more comfortable implementing tweening methods into games and tweaking until things feel just right.